-The piece I selected is a charming console table from Better Homes & Gardens at Walmart, with clean lines and a delicate footprint.
+The piece I selected is a charming console table with clean lines and a delicate footprint.
 It’s the ideal size with a shallow depth so it doesn’t get in the way, yet it’s wider than the TV which provides the correct balance.
 The height is perfect, as well, allowing room for decorative items to be placed on the top shelf.

 Most importantly, the open feeling of the gold and glass offers a light enough presence to be placed opposite the imposing desk a few feet away.

 Problem One solved: find a piece of furniture to anchor the TV without taking up too much space and appearing too heavy for the room.